Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Interestingly, 29.4% of the surveyed hiring managers told Checkster they would still hire someone who misrepresented themselves if there was a good explanation.
 Another 3.3% would hire the candidate no matter what, with only 34.4% citing lying as an automatic disqualification.

 If no other candidate were available, 13.6% of hiring managers would hire someone who misrepresented themselves.
 Among HR staff, 14% would hire that person with the hiring manager’s permission.
-[If a company discovers a worker lied, they could rescind the job offer or fire the employee.]

 How certain resume lies affect hiring manager decisions

-2019 study: 10% of employees lie on their resume
+2019 study: 10% of employees lie on their resumes

-In contrast to the whopping 78% of people who said they lie on their resume or considered doing so in the Checkster survey, another study – conducted by Blind, an anonymous workplace social media platform, in 2019 – found different results.
 The company asked participants whether they had “embellished or lied on [their] LinkedIn or resume” when searching for a job.
 Approximately 90% of the respondents said they’d never lied to get a job, while the remaining 10% said they had.
-However, that study differed from the Checkster survey in that it didn’t count “thinking about misrepresenting” as lying.
+However, this study differed from the Checkster survey because it didn’t count “thinking about misrepresenting” as lying.

 The lies used on resumes